hapijs/hapi/docs/Reference.md

 - `notes` - route notes used for generating documentation (string or array of strings).
 - `tags` - route tags used for generating documentation (array of strings).

+#### Route public interface

+When route information is returned or made available as a property, it is an object with the
+following:
+- `method` - the route HTTP method.
+- `path` - the route path.
+- `vhost` - the route vhost option if configured.
+- `realm` - the [active realm](#serverrealm) associated with the route.
+- `settings` - the [route options](#route-options) object with all defaults applied.

 ### Path parameters

 Parameterized paths are processed by matching the named parameters to the content of the incoming